Michael-Webb/Michael-Webb.github.io/Cognos/DocsOnline/README.md

   - [Clock and Paperclip (Classic Viewer Only)](#clock-and-paperclip-classic-viewer-only)
 - [Troubleshooting and Formatting](#troubleshooting-and-formatting)
 - [For Developers](#for-developers)

+# Revision List

+## Release

+Information

+- Initial Release

+## Revision 1

-xamples and in all the files in the .zip folder
+- **CHANGE**: Updated the Paperclip image from .gif to .png in the examples and in all the files in the .zip folder
 - **CHANGE**: Fixed typos in comments within the script and the tutorial documentation
 - **CHANGE**: Previous version of FetchControl.js and inline script updated
   - Reports that when the clock image was wiped from the page a broken element appeared on the document.